xtsoler/d2s/README.md

 Also I downloaded and installed Visual Studio Code.

 Now we are ready to fetch the repo.
-From a command line or powershell (I'm on windows bash should also work):
+From a command line or powershell (I'm on windows):

 go get github.com/xtsoler/d2s